A semi-parametric model for assessing the effect of temperature on ice accumulation rate from Antarctic ice core data: Simulation Study

 \section{Simulation Study}

 In order to understand the finite sample performance of the methods presented in Sections~\ref{s3} and~\ref{s4}, we run some simulations under conditions chosen to mimic the circumstances of the ice core data.
-The sequence of depths is presumed to be a uniform grid over the interval $0$ to $\Delta=3000$ meters, for sample sizes $n=750, \ 1500, \ 3000$ and $6000$.
+The sequence of depths is presumed to be a uniform grid over the interval $0$ meters to $\Delta$ meters, for sample sizes $n=750, \ 1500, \ 3000$ and $6000$.
 The choices $n=3000$ and $n=6000$ are similar to the sample sizes of the ice core data from Lake Vostok and EPICA Dome C, respectively, and the other two choices extend the explored range of sample sizes.
 The grid spacing is $\frac{\Delta}{n}$.
-We choose the age $z_i$ (in KYrBP) and temperature $x_i$ (in degree Celsius) at depth $d_i=\frac{i\Delta}{n}$ as

-where $\vartheta_1,\ldots,\vartheta_n$ are i.i.d. standard normal random variables, generated only once for all the simulation runs.
-These choices approximate the patterns of age and temperature observed in the two data sets.
-We choose the effect of temperature as $\gamma_0=0.05$ and the nominal accumulation rate at temperature $x=0$ as the exponentially decaying function $g_0(z)=25 \ e^{-z/100}+1$.
-We choose the parameters of the noise sequence $\varepsilon$ as $\phi=0.95$ and $\sigma^2=0.01$.
+We choose the age $z_i$ (in KYrBP) and temperature $x_i$ (in degree Celsius) at depth $d_i=\frac{i\Delta}{n}$ by linear interpolation of the EPICA Dome C series over the range of depths 40 to 3000 meters.
+We choose the effect of temperature as $\gamma_0=0.06$ and the nominal accumulation rate at temperature $x=0$ as the exponentially decaying function $g_0(z)=25 \ e^{-z/150}+1$.
+We choose the parameters of the underlying error process $\varepsilon$ as $\beta=1.5$ and $\sigma=0.15$.
+The sampling interval $\rho_n$ of the error process is chosen as $n^{-0.35}$, which is similar to the data driven heuristic choices for the two data sets, mentioned in Section~\ref{s6}.
 For the kernel smoothed estimator $\log\tilde{g}_n$, we choose the Epanechnikov kernel

 All the empirical measures of performance are computed on the basis of 1000 simulation runs.
 The bootstrap estimates reported in Sections~\ref{s5.1} and~\ref{s5.3} are based on 1000 sets of re-samples for each simulation run.